xinyiwan/ATLAS-Brain-Lesion-Segmentation/README.md

 ## ATLAS - Anatomical Tracings of Lesions After Stroke MICCAI CHALLENG

-ATLAS consists of T1w MRIs and manually segmented lesion masks that includes training (n = 655), test (hidden masks, n = 300).
+*ATLAS* consists of T1w MRIs and manually segmented lesion masks that includes training (n = 655), test (hidden masks, n = 300).
 The purpose of this project is to implement a deep learning model for better lesion segmentation on brain MRI images.
 This dataset can be found [here](https://atlas.grand-challenge.org/ATLAS/) on Grand Challenge.

-ATLAS is part of the Ischemic Stroke Lesion Segmentation (ISLES) Challenge at the International Conference on Medical Image Computing and Computer Assisted Intervention ([MICCAI](http://www. isles-challenge.org/)) in 2022
+*Brast17* dataset is from the course lab, which consists of around 9000 T1w MRI images of brain tumour and related masks.
+The pretrained model used in the transfer learning step is trained with this dataset.

 ## Data Preprocessing